Updated: Jan 24

 What's going on everyone?

-Attendance was low this past Friday right before winter break and because of this, I didn't want to continue with my normal curriculum.
-Instead, I decided to teach a lesson using the video game Emily is Away developed by Kyle Seeley.
+I recently decided to teach a lesson using the video game Emily is Away developed by Kyle Seeley.
 I figured it would be a fun lesson before sending my students off for the holidays.
 You can find the lesson plan for Emily is Away here.

 I started the lesson by asking students how they mostly communicate with other people.
 The most common answers were either face-to-face and texting.
 From here we went on to have a conversation about how people communicated before texting became mainstream.
 We talked about how AIM (AOL Instant Messenger) radically changed how people communicated with each other.
-It was really the first time that people communicated in real time over the Internet.
+It was really the first time that people communicated in real time over the internet.
 Email existed, but that was a much slower form of communication.
+You actually had to check to see if you received any emails.
+With AIM, your friends could actually see if you were online and a chat would automatically open if someone started a conversation with you.
+We no longer needed to be face-to-face with people in order to converse with one another.
+It laid the foundation for texting which is currently the most prevalent form of communication between adults in many countries.
 Some of the students recognized the old Windows Operating system, but only a couple of them knew what AIM was.
-This set the stage for the game Emily is Away because the entire story is told through a retro messaging system.

 The Aim of the lesson is, "How do the dialogue choices in Emily is Away strengthen the overall narrative of the game?"
 The purpose of choosing this game was to show how inserting player choice in a narrative heavy game gives the "readers" more autonomy than a typical book.
 It lets the players connect more with the story because they actually have some choice in how it plays out.
 Your first major choice in the game is to choose whether or not to attend a party with your friend Emily.
 You can see in the student work provided that the students chose to go.
 They could have also decided to stay home if partying isn't something that particularly interests them.